 The plan has your long, medium and short term targets.

-The staff look at how well you are working towards your targets regularly.
+Staff will regularly look at how well you are working towards your targets.

 Your personal tutor will tell you how you are doing.